Icelandic Rye Bread Recipe

 The ideal temperature for dough rising is around 80°F (26°C).
 If you don’t have a warm environment, you can place the dough near a preheating oven or use a proofing box to create the necessary conditions.

-See also Danish Bread Recipe
+See also Mediterranean Diet Bread Recipe

 Monitoring baking time and temperature